HunterBelanger/dotfiles/README.md

 # Hunter's Dotfiles
-Here are my personal dotfiles for system configureation.
+Here are my personal dotfiles for system configuration.
 Use what you would like.